Setup gitlab ci unit and integration

 For this example we are using the docker image provided by cypress which contains a chrome browser preinstalled.
 This saves us from calling some browser install scripts and a faster test execution.

-The variables section is really important because it determines where cypress will be cached, so when the test is run again it will be restored and the executable can be run.
+section is really important because it determines where cypress will be cached, so when the test is run again it will be restored and the executable can be run.

 Troubleshooting